My story is one of adversity turned into purpose and power

 Connecting the dots - Adversities Are Only One Part Of my Story

-Looking back, not growing up and speaking about my biological mother had a profound impact on me, it impacted my sense of belonging and understanding of self.
-The layers of this are complex because of some of my cultural teachings are both positive and negative but not wanting to hurt my dad or stepmother by asking questions and them not speaking about things in the hope of protecting me (which I didn't understand until I was much older), meant I developed a response of getting on with things rather than addressing them.
+Looking back, growing up and not speaking about my biological mother had a profound impact on me, it impacted my sense of belonging and understanding of self.
+The layers of this are complex but not wanting to hurt my dad or stepmother by asking questions as well as them not speaking about things in the hope of protecting me (which I didn't understand until I was much older), meant I developed a response of getting on with things rather than addressing them.
 In my early childhood I spent some time in Jamaica and my education experience of school was harsh, disciplined and exciting in many aspects.

-While being in Jamaica, I experienced connection, culture, nuances of unspoken modes of respect, happiness alongside abuse and horror.
+While living in Jamaica, I experienced connection, culture, nuances of unspoken modes of respect, happiness alongside abuse and horror.
 How does a young child understand that?

-The truth is, most cultures don’t speak about things that seem difficult.
+The truth is, most cultures don’t speak about things that are difficult.
 However, those same things come back and manifest in our relationships later in life.

 My biggest adverse experience thus far